DanMcInerney/fakeAP/README.md

 ``` shell
 python fakeAP.py -t
 ```
--t, Sniff the air for all access points in range, Ctrl-C to select one and use its ESSID and channel in the creation of your fake AP.
+-t, Sniff the air for all access points in range, Ctrl-C to select one and use its ESSID and channel in the creation of your fake AP

 ``` shell